Agent215/Java_Learning_Kit/README.md

 The projects in the text book and the assignments were built using java and the netbeans ide.

-download netbeans here to open porject files: https://netbeans.org/
+download netbeans here to open project files: https://netbeans.org/

 I have included all of the assignments, with my solutions from that semester.